Cho Abilities and Strategy

 Activate to begin charging Surging Fist.
 Activate again to dash forward, knocking aside enemies and dealing 46 (+4% per level) damage.
 The dash range increases by up to 250%, depending on how long it is charged.

 Surging Fist serves as Cho's main initiation and escape Ability.
 Given these two broadly different functions, in addition to the Ability's interruptible channeling period (for which you must watch out for opposing crowd control) and relatively long Cooldown, very careful examination of the situation at hand must be made before use.
 Given Gall's many ranged Abilities, and though counterintuitive, Surging Fist should mostly be used as a defensive tool.
 It is not to say, however, that it is not useful as a gap-closer; offensively, Surging Fist is particularly useful to combo with Hammer of Twilight to interrupt channeled abilities or otherwise quickly knock back opponents towards or away from your teammates or Objectives.

-The Ability should never be used for sole damage-dealing purposes however, as the amount it deals is negligible.
-Be mindful of your Gall player's attempts to use Shadow Bolt Volley, as a poorly timed Surging Fist can more or less result in wasting the Heroic Ability's Cooldown.
-It should be noted that several Talents promote the offensive use of Surging Fist.
+Without Uppercut, the Ability should never be used for sole damage-dealing purposes, as the amount it deals is negligible.
+Be mindful of your Gall player's attempts to use Twisting Nether, since you can use Surging Fist to reposition his Heroic Ability.

 - Cooldown: 12 seconds